 Instead of beginning your morning by checking emails or scrolling social media, set your intentions with a short list of the three most important tasks you must complete today.
 This keeps you laser-focused on high-impact work, not just “busy work.”

-Ask: If I only got three things done today, which ones would matter most for my business?
+Ask yourself: If I only got three things done today, which ones would matter most for my business?

+Write them down before your day starts.
 Complete them before you move on to smaller, less critical tasks.

 2. Use Time Blocking